Sign involutions on para-abelian varieties: The Picard scheme of the quotient

 The constant group scheme $N=(\ZZ/2\ZZ)_k$ has Cartier dual $N^*=\mu_2$.
 Suppose we have an inclusion $\mu_2\subset\Pic^\tau_{B/k}$ such that the composite map $\mu_2\ra\Pic^\tau_{A/k}$ remains a monomorphism.
 The corresponding $N$-torsor $B'\ra B$ thus induces a non-trivial $N$-torsor $A'\ra A$.
 According to the Serre--Lang Theorem (\cite{Mumford 1970}, page 167), there is a unique structure of an abelian variety for $A'$ so that $A'\ra A$ is a homomorphisms.
 This gives an embedding $N\subset A'$ defined by a 2-division point $a'\in A'$.
 The composite $A' \ra B$ is the quotient for the action of $N\rtimes\{\pm1\}$.
 Since this semidirect product is actually a direct product, the projection $A'\ra B'$ must be the quotient by $G=\{\pm1\}$.
 Now choose a closed point $x'\in A'$ with $2x'=a'$.
 It follows that the orbit $G\cdot x'=\{\pm x'\}$, viewed as a rational point on $B'$, is fixed by the the $N$-action, contradiction.
 This settles the case $p\neq 2$: Then $\mu_2=(\ZZ/2\ZZ)_k$, and we see that $\Pic^\tau(B)\subset\Pic(A)[2]$ is trivial.
 We already saw in the previous paragraph that $\Pic^\tau_{B/k}$ is reduced, and infer that it must be trivial.

 It remains to treat the case $p=2$, where the arguments in some sense run parallel to the preceding paragraph.
 At each $a\in A[2]$, the local ring at the image $b\in B$ is singular, with $\depth(\O_{B,b})=2$, according to \cite{Lorenzini; Schroeer 2020}, Proposition 3.2.
-Note that is in stark contrast to the situation $p\neq 2$, when such rings of invariants are Cohen--Macaulay.
+Note that this is in stark contrast to the situation $p\neq 2$, when such rings of invariants are Cohen--Macaulay.
 Again we consider the short exact sequence $0\ra\O_B\ra q_*(\O_A)\ra\shF\ra 0$ of coherent sheaves on $B$.
-According to \cite{Ekedahl 1988}, Section 1 we have $\shF|V=\O_V$.
-The short exact sequence of local cohomology
+For the images $b\in B$ of the $a\in A[2]$, the short exact sequence of local cohomology